-How to connect to your wireless network - Windows 8
+How to connect to your Wi-Fi network - Windows 8

 This guide will show you how to connect a Windows 8 computer or tablet to a wireless router supplied by Plusnet.
 You should be able to use it with other wireless routers as long as you know the Wireless Name (SSID) and password of the network you're connecting to.

 On a Plusnet router, the wireless name (SSID) will start with Plusnetand may have extra letters or numbers at the end, e.g. PlusnetWireless123456 or PlusnetABC123.

 Your wireless password (also known as the wireless key or WPA PSK) is 10 characters long.